humantech/webkit-scheme-qt5.1/README.md

 - The qt-webkit discussion group;
 - My patience on reading the Qt 5.1 source code;
-- My employers for allowing me to develop this.
+- My employers for allowing me to develop this;
+- @reyesr for updating me about a bug in the code.

 ## License